chipster/chipster-openshift/k3s/backup-to-s3.md

 done
 ```

-Now you can continue with the general instructions for [restoring the database dump](backup.md#Restotre-database-dump) and [restoring file-storage files](backup.md#Restore-file-storage-files).
+Now you can continue with the general instructions for [restoring the database dump](backup.md#Restore-database-dump) and [restoring file-storage files](backup.md#Restore-file-storage-files) to copy the data from the Chipster virtual machine to the containers.

 ## Caveats

 - The clean up of full backup archives keeps only the first of each day.
 Initiating additional backups in admin view uploads the backup to S3, but the next archiving will delete it
-- Encryption after compression is generally a questionble practice because of the compression oracle attacks.
+- Encryption after compression is generally a questionable practice because of the compression oracle attacks.
 However, this shouldn't be an issue in this case, because each file is compressed separately, so changing attackers own files can't reveal anything from the files of other users, even if the attacker would have an access to the backups over several backup cycles.
 - File checksums are calculated before and after compression and encryption and stored in the backup_info and archive_info files.
 Those are not checked yet, but could be used later if file corruption is suspected.